user7537/DAV/README.md

 Next up are the operations on dataset.

-== Data cleaning + correlation (use seaborn Titanic dataset)
+== Data cleaning + correlation (use seaborn Titanic dataset) Load a Pandas dataframe with a selected dataset.
+Identify and count the missing values in a dataframe.
+Clean the data after removing noise as follows
+a) Drop duplicate rows.
+b) Detect the outliers and remove the rows having outliers
+c) Identify the most correlated positively correlated attributes and negatively correlated attributes
 ```python
 df = sns.load_dataset('titanic')
 print(df.head())